PSR J1922+37: a 1.9-second pulsar discovered in the direction of the old open cluster NGC 6791: Introduction

 \section{Introduction}

 Pulsars are well known for their fast spin, high density, and strong gravitational and magnetic field, rendering them astrophysical laboratories unachievable on Earth \citep[see e.g.][]{LK12}.
 Globular clusters have the highest spatial concentrations of pulsars, with more than 300 pulsars discovered in 45 globular clusters\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.
 In particular, 47 Tucanae alone has more than 40 pulsars, while Terzan 5 has nearly 50 pulsars.
 The large number of pulsars has provided a unique tool to probe the density profile and the dynamics of their host clusters, and to constrain the mass of potential intermediate massive black holes inside \citep{FRK+17, PRF+17, PSL+17}.

-The high yield of pulsars in globular clusters is believed to be caused by their high stellar encounter rate, which is directly related to their crowded stellar environments \citep{HCT10, BHS+13}.
-Specifically, the encounter rate, $\Gamma$, is proportional to $\rho_{\rm c}^2r_{\rm c}^3/v$, where $\rho_{\rm c}$ and $r_{\rm c}$ are the density and size of the core, respectively, and $v$ is the velocity dispersion of the cluster \citep{VER02, VF14}, while the number of pulsar discoveries, $\lambda$, is expected to follow the scaling relation $\log \lambda = -1.1 + 1.5\log_{10}\Gamma$ \citep{TL13}.
-More recently, \cite{YZQ+24} showed that escape velocity could also be a determining factor for $\lambda$.
+The high yield of pulsars in globular clusters is believed to be caused by their high stellar encounter rate, which is directly related to their crowded stellar environments \citep{VER02, HCT10, BHS+13, VF14}.